chirag1992m/profile_vs_code/public/blog_posts/website-refresh.md

 # Old website, a new look

 Before I started writing again, I wanted a frictionless way to create beautiful blogs and publish them on my own domain, which I've owned for over 15 years but haven't updated or maintained in a long time.
-The previous website was built with HTML, CSS, and PHP, and the blog was managed via WordPress.
+The previous website was built with *HTML*, *CSS*, and *PHP*, and the blog was managed via *WordPress*.
 It worked fine for its time.
 However, as web technologies advanced and the variety of devices used to access the web expanded, it couldn't keep up and started to look outdated on different screen sizes.

 This led me to search for better programming languages, frameworks, templates, and designs.
 In a world where instant access to anything is just a click away, building something from scratch remains a challenge.
 Drawing inspiration from various designs I encountered online, I decided to rethink my technical stack.
 My goal were simple and limited to: